Top FAQs About Income-Driven Repayment Plans

 - Am I eligible for an IDR plan?

-- How can I confirm what repayment plan I’m enrolled in?
+- How can I confirm which repayment plan I’m enrolled in?

-- How can I compare repayment plan options?
+- How can I compare my repayment plan options?

 - How do I apply for an IDR plan?

-- What if my income or family size changes but I’m already enrolled in an IDR plan?
+- What if my income or family size (or number of dependents) changes when I’m already enrolled in an IDR plan?

-- When am I required to recertify my income for my IDR plan?
+- When am I required to recertify my IDR plan?

 1